 BELGRADE, Serbia — The Latest on Europe’s migration crisis (all times local):

-Serbian police say they have arrested a man after finding 34 migrants in his house in a Belgrade suburb.
+Serbian police say they have arrested a migrant suspected of stabbing a young Serbian man in a brawl.

 Police said Saturday that the 35-year-old migrant faces charges of attempted murder for inflicting life-threatening injuries on the 27-year-old man.

 The incident happened overnight in the town of Sid, near the Croatian border.

 Thousands of migrants have been stranded in Serbia, looking for a way to cross into neighboring EU countries Croatia or Hungary.
 Many have turned to people smugglers to guide them through clandestine routes.

 Serbian officials have said that most of the migrants in Serbia are young men from Afghanistan who have little chance of asylum in the European Union.
 Serbia has stepped up border patrols with Macedonia and Bulgaria to prevent a further influx.

 The European Union says it will add 115 million euros ($129 million) in funding to humanitarian organizations in Greece to assist programs for refugees and migrants ahead of the winter.

 Christos Stylianides, the European Commissioner for Humanitarian Aid and Crisis Management, said Saturday the money would be used to support refugee schooling, food stamps, heating and living facilities for unaccompanied minors.

 He spoke in the northern Greek city of Thessaloniki after meeting Greek government officials.